Masonic Charitable Foundation

 - Sector: Heritage

-- Location: Covent Garden, London
+- Location: London (Covent Garden)

 Brief

-The Masonic Charitable Foundation (MCF) appointed Aura Consulting to take over the management of their
+The Masonic Charitable Foundation (MCF) appointed Aura Consulting to take over the management of their CAT A & B refurbishment at 31 Great Queen Street, a Grade II listed property.

 Challenges

-With the project already behind schedule and lacking clear documentation, Aura quickly established control, built relationships with key stakeholders, and realigned delivery plans.
+Recovering a Delayed & Disjointed Project – With the project already behind schedule and lacking clear documentation, Aura quickly established control, built relationships with key stakeholders, and realigned delivery plans.

-The evolving restoration needs required a commercial strategy that allowed for unexpected costs while maintaining overall financial discipline.
+Budget Control in a Live Project – The evolving restoration needs required a commercial strategy that allowed for unexpected costs while maintaining overall financial discipline.

 Highlights

-Despite the initial setbacks, Aura’s structured project management approach ensured successful completion within the agreed timeline and financial constraints.
+Delivered on Time & Within Budget – Despite the initial setbacks, Aura’s structured project management approach ensured successful completion within the agreed timeline and financial constraints.

-The original parquet flooring was carefully lifted, numbered, stored, and reinstated.
-Decorative ceilings, ironwork, and marble staircases
+Preservation of Historic Features – The original parquet flooring was carefully lifted, numbered, stored, and reinstated.
+Decorative ceilings, ironwork, and marble staircases were restored to retain the building’s character.

-Modern MEP upgrades, including HVAC and lighting, were concealed within joinery to maintain the period aesthetic while improving operational efficiency.
+Seamless Integration of New Services – Modern MEP upgrades, including HVAC and lighting, were concealed within joinery to maintain the period aesthetic while improving operational efficiency.

-Historic timber panelling was repurposed into bespoke WC joinery, reducing waste while preserving the building’s heritage.
+Sustainable Approach & Material Reuse – Historic timber panelling was repurposed into bespoke WC joinery, reducing waste while preserving the building’s heritage.

 Let’s Talk About Your Project